 - 1. Parking requirements shall be calculated on the total square footage for each primary use on a site.
 Total square footage includes any square footage where a primary use occurs, excluding incidental spaces such as storage rooms, restrooms, kitchens, and other secondary spaces that support a primary use.
 Determinations on which spaces can be considered secondary shall be made by the Development Services Director. - 2.
-The maximum number of parking spaces permitted does not apply to parking structures. - 3.
-Parking shall be located on site or in Vehicle Parking District, subject to parking sufficiency approval by the Board of the Vehicle Parking District.
+Parking requirements do not apply to the first two floors of any proposed development within the MU-CBD or MU-I districts.